-The MS in Nursing Leadership and Health Policy prepares nurses to assume leadership roles in an increasingly demanding healthcare field.
+The MS in Nursing Leadership and Health Policy Track nurses to assume leadership roles in an increasingly demanding healthcare field.
 Through this program at Regis College, we will help you develop skills in health policy development, advocacy, research, implementation and evaluation.
-Upon graduating from the MSN Leadership and Health Policy program, you will be prepared to work in hospitals, legislative agencies, healthcare companies and other health-related organizations.
+Upon graduating from the MSN in Leadership and Health Policy Track, you will be prepared to work in hospitals, legislative agencies, healthcare companies and other health-related organizations.

 A required internship allows you to apply classroom learning in a professional setting where you will develop your skills, learn from professionals working in the field, and build your professional network.
 Recent placements include Partners HealthCare-Brigham and Women's Hospital, Faulkner Hospital, and Joslin Diabetes Center.
 Recent graduates are currently working at Boston Children’s Hospital, Arbour Health Systems, and the Boston Medical Center.